 Beatrice Ojakangas claims in her Finnish Cookbook that Finnish sour cream cake is a recipe that American Finns continue to pass down through the generations.
-Though this cake isn’t one that my own Finnish American family makes a lot (at least not to my knowledge!)
-I suspect that Mrs. Ojakangas is correct in her assertion.
+Though this bundt pan cake isn’t one that my own Finnish American family makes a lot (at least not to my knowledge!)
+I suspect that Mrs. Ojakangas is correct.
 There are just so many positives to this cake, it’s the type of dessert that tends to become a timeless classic.

 Traditionally, sour cream cake is served un-iced, covered only by a dusting of powdered sugar.
 My version includes an orange glaze, which I find complements the spiced cake extremely well.
 You may skip the glaze entirely if your goal is authenticity, but I really do recommend trying it with the glaze as well.